Introduction

 • - - Not Stated

-Not Private Property NOT_PRIVATE_PROPERTY indicates whether the crash occurred on private property Y or blank
+Not Private Property NOT_PRIVATE_PROPERTY Y indicates that the crash did not occur on private property Y or blank

-Alcohol Involved ALCOHOL_INVOLVED indicates whether the crash involved a party that had been drinking Y or blank
+Alcohol Involved ALCOHOL_INVOLVED Indicates whether the crash involved a party that had been drinking.
+Note: a passenger does not count as a party.
+Y or blank

 CHP Vehicle Type At Fault CHP_VEHTYPE_AT_FAULT indicates the CHP Vehicle Type of the party who is at fault see Party folder CHP Vehicle Type Towing item

-Severe Injury count COUNT_SEVERE_INJ counts victims in the crash with degree of injury of 2 0 to N for each crash
+Severe Injury count COUNT_SEVERE_INJ Number of victims in the crash with suspected serious injury or severe injury 0 to N for each crash

-Other Visible Injury count COUNT_VISIBLE_INJ counts victims in the crash with degree of injury of 3 0 to N for each crash
+Other Visible Injury count COUNT_VISIBLE_INJ Number of victims in the crash with suspected minor injury or visible injury 0 to N for each crash

-Complaint of Pain Injury count COUNT_COMPLAINT_PAIN counts victims in the crash with degree of injury of 4 0 to N for each crash
+Complaint of Pain Injury count COUNT_COMPLAINT_PAIN Number of victims in the crash with possible injury or complaint of pain 0 to N for each crash

-Pedestrian Killed count COUNT_PED_KILLED Counts the victims in the crash with party type of 2 and degree of injury is 1 0 or 1 for each crash
+Pedestrian Killed count COUNT_PED_KILLED Number of killed pedestrian victims 0 or 1 for each crash

-Motorcyclist Killed count COUNT_MC_KILLED counts victims in the crash with statewide vehicle type of C or O and degree of injury of 1 0 to N for each crash
+Motorcyclist Killed count COUNT_MC_KILLED Number of killed motorcyclists 0 to N for each crash

 • NO-NB On Ramp